ARMmbed/mbed-os-5-docs/docs/getting_started/first_program.md

 ## Blinky on mbed Studio

-On top of your mbed developer account, working with mbed Studio requires a Cloud9 account.
+Working with mbed Studio requires a Cloud9 account on top of your mbed developer account.
 You can use an existing Cloud9 account or create a new one; either way, you'll have to follow the instructions on mbed Studio to link the Cloud9a and mbed developer accounts.

 mbed Studio does all the complicated work for you - it fetches Blinky along with the mbed OS code base it requires, and builds to whichever [target you]() need.